 Furthermore, we’ll use the isEmpty() method to validate whether the text has been found or not.
 In other words, this method will return true if no matching text is found in the email addresses; otherwise, it returns false.

-Consequently, we’ll output the results of the Selenium script for email validation on the Eclipse console.
+Consequently, we’ll use JUnit Assertions to validate the results of the Selenium script for email validation.
+Before Assertions we’ll close the Chrome browser associated with the WebDriver.

 Here is the code: